datanav/docs/talk/how-it-works.rst

 Sesam Talk synchronizes a limited set of core types with a limited set of properties between the various :doc:`supported system <systems/index>`.

 Sesam Talk merges data from the different systems on certain criteria.
-People are merged if they have the same email, organisations are merged if they have the exact same name.
+People are merged if they have the same email, organisations are currently not merged.

 Person model
 ------------